qihqi/qihqi.github.io/_posts/2016-04-02-dependency-injection-python.md

 ------------------------------

-In a system constructed in a object oriented fashion, we usually have two types of objects: Data object and Service objects.
-Where data object stores the data and service objects manipulates the data.
+In a system constructed in a object oriented fashion, we usually have two types of objects: _Data objects_, where stores the data and _Service objects_, which manipulates the data.
 For example, if it is a database backed application it usually has some object that talks to the database, which is the Service object.